 Erin soon started recording demo albums for composers of new musicals and filmed an episode of Law & Order SVU.
 She also appeared in several national television commercials and originated roles in several workshops of exciting new musicals including "Lisa" in Dirty Dancing and the aimless "Pickles" in the wacky Great American Trailer Park Musical.

 In 2003, Erin originated the role of "Zsa-Zsa", the nerdy village girl-turned vixen vampire in Dance of the Vampires at the Minskoff theatre.
 Erin Leigh played 117 performances and had a blast being a part of a legendary Broadway mega-flop.
-Shortly after the close of Vampires, Erin and her husband Josh were blessed to learn they were expecting their first child.
-Their daughter Mia was born later that year.
+Shortly after the close of Vampires, Erin was blessed to learn she was expecting her first child.
+Daughter Mia was born later that year.

 Erin starred as "Polly" in the ground breaking, Off-Broadway musical Normal the Transport Group.
 Frank Scheck of the NY Post called Erin Leigh's portrayal of the anorexic teenage daughter "Particularly moving" and Michael Dale of Broadwayworld.com voted Erin Leigh's performance of the song Pretty to the Bone, "My most memorable moment in a new musical this year."
 Next up was "J.J." in Go-Go Beach at the 2006 New York Music Theatre Festival (NYMF).
 Her portrayal of the 1960's B-movie star wannabe garnered her audience laughs and critical praise.

-In 2009, Erin and her husband Josh flew to Colombia to adopt their son Mason.
+In 2009, Erin flew to Colombia to adopt her son Mason.
 Upon her return, Erin became an original cast member of the hit Off-Broadway musical Toxic Avenger at New World Stages.
 As a standby for Tony award winner Lena Hall and Tony nominee Nancy Opel, Erin was privileged to stretch her acting and vocal chops to the limits, sometimes playing "Sarah", the bumbling blind girl with a heart of gold, and "Ma/Mayor", a challenging, dual-role character who sings a rangy rock duet with herself!

 Erin appeared as the aggressively sassy "Gloria" in Boeing-Boeing at the John Engeman theatre and originated the role of "Frankie" in the American premier production of Legacy Falls at NYMF.
 Erin's portrayal of "Marjorie" in Mr. Confidential at NYMF 2014 earned her an Outstanding Individual Performance award.
 Suzanna Bowling of the Times Square Chronicles called Erin "a standout" who's musical numbers "are worth the whole show."